 Mom never lied.
 I settled down.
 I walked with her to the glass doors of the pharmacy.
-I concentrated on the heat of summer concrete as it radiated through the soles of my dress shoes.
+I concentrated on the heat of summer concrete as it radiated through the soles of my white mary janes.
 Mom reached for the door.
 I began to cry, anew.

 She stopped and asked, “Would you like to open the door and wave to the pharmacist, Mr. Brown?”
 She waited and said, “You have on your prettiest dress.
 Let’s open the door and show everyone.
 Let’s open the door and wave.”